x

 As you near the end of the session, your breathing will slow, and you'll gently return to a normal state of consciousness, feeling clearer, lighter, and more in tune with your inner self.

-While each person's experience is unique, Holotropic breathwork often leads to profound insights, emotional breakthroughs.
+While each person's experience is unique, breathwork often leads to profound insights, emotional breakthroughs.
 And a deep sense of connection to yourself and the world around you.

-Finding a Qualified Holotropic Breathwork Therapist
+Finding a Qualified Breathwork Therapist

 As I mentioned earlier, I recommend seeking the guidance of a therapist to help you navigate the insights and emotions that arise.
 Given the intense nature of the experience, look for professionals with verifiable credentials and a deep understanding of the process, prioritising safety and ethical practice.